Polresta LRT station

 Polresta Station is a station of the Palembang LRT Line 1.
 The station is located between station and station.
-Nearby the station is main police station of Palembang Large City Resort Police (Kepolisian Resor Kota Besar Palembang, abbreviated as Polrestabes Palembang and, formerly, Polresta Palembang), hence its name.
+Near the station is the main police station of Palembang Large City Resort Police (Kepolisian Resor Kota Besar Palembang, abbreviated as Polrestabes Palembang and, formerly, Polresta Palembang), hence its name.

 The station was opened on 27 September 2018, after the 2018 Asian Games had concluded.